Healing Strategies, Things that Help

 Would You Like to Coach with Mary Lee?

 Mary Lee Robinson is very happy to be able to offer you new and even better strategies to promote grief healing and specific techniques to redesign, rebuild and restart your life.
 As a trained professional grief coach, she has created courses just for you.
 Conducted in the comfort of your own home via online lessons delivered directly to your email inbox, telephone or Skype, it’s like grief group coaching you can do in your pajamas.
-Whether you chose the full 8-week online course, a phone or Skype chat or a single email question to Mary Lee, these new tools will get your feet moving forward and on to a fuller more satisfying life.
+Whether you chose the full 8-week online course that includes one-on-one coaching via phone or Skype chat or a single email question to Mary Lee, these new tools will get your feet moving forward and on to a fuller more satisfying life.
 Available via Life Coach Hub, you can learn more here:

 What others have to say about the Grief Diaries and Mary Lee’s books: